dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/cloudfront-collector/5-Test-your-pixel.md

 If you have any problems, then double-check your CloudFront distribution's URL, and check the permissions on your pixel: it must be Openable by Everyone.

+Now wait 1-2 hours after creating the Cloudfront distribution before checking the S3 buckets where your logs are stored, to see that they are being generated correctly.
+(Note that it can take more than an hour for Cloudfront logs to start appearing.)

 That's it - you now have a CloudFront distribution which can serve your tracking pixel fast to anybody anywhere in the world and log the request to Amazon S3 in your `snowplow-logs` bucket.

 <a name="nonproduction" />